-The Board has determined that Ms. McClean, Mr. Ford and Mr. More, as well as Mr. Chlebowski who served on the Committee during 2018, are independent under the listing standards of the NYSE and that they are "nonemployee directors" for purposes of Rule 16b-3 under the Securities Exchange Act of 1934, as amended (Exchange Act).
+The Board has determined that Ms. McClean, Mr. Ford and Mr. More are independent under the listing standards of the NYSE and that they are "nonemployee directors" for purposes of Rule 16b-3 under the Securities Exchange Act of 1934, as amended (Exchange Act).